Requirements for ECFMG Certification for 2022 Match

 Obtaining Permanent ECFMG Certification

-If you were certified by ECFMG based on a 2021 pathway and your ECFMG Certificate lists an expiration date in 2021, this expiration date will be extended.
+If you were certified by ECFMG based on a 2021 pathway and your ECFMG Certificate lists an expiration date in 2021, this expiration date has been extended through December 31, 2022.
 Please see the Important Information for 2021 Pathway Applicants for more information.

 General Eligibility for All Pathways

 Applicants who are eligible to pursue ECFMG Certification based on one of the pathways include those who:

 - Have not already met the clinical skills requirement for ECFMG Certification.
 (If you have a passing performance on Step 2 CS that is valid for ECFMG Certification or your pathways application for the 2021 Match was approved, you are not eligible to pursue a pathway.)

 - Are not barred by ECFMG from pursuing ECFMG Certification.

 - Have not been barred by USMLE from taking a Step or Step Component from August 1, 2020 to January 31, 2022.

 - Have completed an Application for ECFMG Certification.

 In addition to meeting the requirements in General Eligibility for All Pathways, pathway applicants also must meet all requirements for the pathway to which they apply.
 Detailed eligibility requirements and application instructions for each of the following pathways will be published as they become available.